omni360/extrusiongen/README.md

 Changelog
 ---------

+[2015-01-30] v0.3.21
+ - Added decodeURI() to the GET params handling in the main.js file.
+   Even encoded URL strings can be handled now without any error messages popping up.

 [2014-11-24] v0.3.20
  - Finished the canvas autoreize function (the donation button still needed to be moved to its dynamic position).